 Ask IBKR is the most differentiated product in the lineup.

-According to IBKR Campus and the public launch materials, Ask IBKR is an AI-powered tool in IBKR Desktop and Client Portal that answers portfolio questions in natural language.
+According to IBKR Campus launch materials and the public documentation, Ask IBKR is an AI-powered tool in IBKR Desktop and Client Portal that answers portfolio questions in natural language.
 The platform documentation groups its capabilities into five main categories:

 - Portfolio Metrics